wsmodels/wsmodels.github.io/index.md

           We started to gather like minded people and started our stategies and future plans to them.
 As a result , interested people joined us!
       - image: assets/img/portfolio/thumbnails/2.jpg
         title: >+
           November 2019
           An Coaching started
-        text: >-
-          We started to gather like minded people and started our stategies and future plans to them.
-As a result , interested people joined us!
-                - image: assets/img/portfolio/thumbnails/2.jpg
-        title: >+
-          November 2019
-          An Coaching started